Home » Fundamental Analysis

 Central banks tend to maintain very well organized communication with investors – they have a publicly disclosed schedule of policy meetings, speeches by bank officials and so on.
 Central banks present their policy statements in such a way that international corporations and large investment or commercial banks appoint a highly qualified analyst to transcribe those statements into normal language.
 This way major players in the market aim to clarify a central bank’s intentions.
 As for retail traders, it is best if they stick with larger market participants and follow their actions, because those investors may have managed to decipher the central banks’ announcements.

 Central banks never offer straight-forward statements, because they do not yet know how economies will react to their decisions and what trends macro data may show.
-In case a central bank announces today an interest rate hike, but tomorrow a government agency releases a weak set of macroeconomic data, then bank officials would be prompted to say they will abstain from taking action on policy.
+In case a central bank announces an interest rate hike today, but tomorrow a government agency releases a weak set of macroeconomic data, then bank officials would be prompted to say they will abstain from taking action on policy.
 Policy makers must be fully aware of perspectives.
 They will usually prepare the financial world for a gradual change by altering the tone of their statements.

 Those new to financial markets must also keep in mind the high volatility that usually occurs during a central bank’s policy announcement.
 If the bank’s policy decision or statement largely surprises investors, this could cause substantial movement in the Forex market.
 A central bank can always change its view on economic perspectives and always revise its forecasts on key macro data prints (employment, CPI inflation, consumer sentiment, retail sales, GDP etc).
 During such announcements, inexperienced traders should use extra caution, strictly manage their risk exposure on current positions and reassess whether to open new trades.

 Central banks can also take actions known as verbal interventions.
-The latter are remarks by bank officials that can be interpret by markets either as supporting, or as weakening a particular currency.
+The latter are remarks by bank officials that can be interpreted by markets either as supporting, or as weakening a particular currency.
 Sometimes speculations among investors mount that a certain policy action is likely to be taken by a certain central bank.
 The bank itself may use verbal interventions in the market to suppress such speculations.
 In other cases, verbal interventions can be used by banks to deliberately adjust the exchange rate of the local currency.
 This is particularly valid when the exchange rate is not in unison with a central bank’s specific objectives.

-History has shown, for example, that the Governor of the Reserve Bank of Australia intervened in the market by saying the bank was aiming at a weaker national currency to support the process of economic re-balancing due to fading investment boom in Australia’s mining industry.
+History has shown, for example, that the Governor of the Reserve Bank of Australia intervened in the market by saying the bank was aiming at a weaker national currency to support the process of economic re-balancing due to the fading investment boom in Australia’s mining industry.
 Such a statement is quite likely to lead to lower demand for the Australian Dollar.

 Consumer Price Index as an indicator